 Page Views and Visitors

 Page Views are the total number of pages your visitors viewed and Visitors are the number of different people who visited your site.
 At the top of this section, you’ll find a visual analysis of the direct traffic to your website.
-You can click on the buttons to find out more information regarding your website’s traffic within the Last 30 days, the last 7 days or Today (the last 24 hours):
+You can click on the buttons to find out more information regarding your website’s traffic within the Last 30 days, the last 7 days or Yesterday.

-If you’d like to see your website’s traffic over a greater period than 30 days, you can also adjust the calendar on the right side as desired:
+If you’d like to see your website’s traffic over a longer time period, you could adjust the calendar which is located on the right side:

 The data is arranged by number of visitors along with the total number of page views within the chosen time period, and also gives a percentage of Mobile Phone views.
 Highlighting a point on the graph with your cursor will bring up the total number of Page Visitors and views for that day: